 So Cloud Automation Services are here, what’s next?
 How can I use it?

-In our next series of posts Erik and I will explain several technical details of these services and how to use them, starting off with Cloud Assembly and Service Broker.
+In our next series of posts Erik and I will explain several technical details of the different Cloud Automation Services and how to use them, starting off with Cloud Assembly and Service Broker.
 Later we will dive into the world of CI/CD with CodeStream.

 Service Broker delivers a common catalog that aggregates content in native formats from multiple clouds and platforms including services designed in Cloud Assembly.
 Service Broker provides simple, self-service access to multi-cloud infrastructure and application resources from a single catalog, without requiring proprietary tools.
 With Service Broker , operations teams can more effectively govern resource access and use and enforce security, deployment and business policies across multi-cloud environments.